johanWallgren/iMessage/README.md

 A.

+Create a new project.

+Copy files from GitHub to project folder.

+B.

 Run requierments.R to install all necessary packages.

-B.
+C.

 In parseMessages.R, change following line so that it points to your html-file.